Eseperio/verifactu-php/README.md

 All AEAT error codes are mapped to human-readable messages using the official code dictionary in `/src/dictionaries/ErrorRegistry.php`.

+> [!NOTE]
+> If you receive the error: “The value of the NIF field in the ObligadoEmision block is not identified”, it means the issuer data you provided is not correct.
+They must exactly match your census data at the Spanish Tax Agency (AEAT).
+You can verify them on the AEAT website under “Mis datos censales”.

 ### SOAP Communication Errors

 When making SOAP requests, any communication errors (network issues, timeouts, etc.) will throw a `SoapFault` exception.